boostorg/redis/README.md

 co_await db->async_exec(req, adapt(resp));
 ```

-Note that we are not ignoring the response to the commands
+Note that we are not ignoring the response to the commands themselves
-themselves above, commands in a transaction will always get `"QUEUED"`
+above as commands in a transaction will always get `"QUEUED"` as
-as response.
+response.
 For a complete example see containers.cpp.

 #### Deserialization